stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

           my-github-username/
             another-project/

-If you set the top-level directory as the environment variable GOPATH, Go will compile to the *bin*, *doc* and *pkg* subdirectories.
+Once you set the top-level directory as the environment variable GOPATH, Go will compile to the *bin*, *doc* and *pkg* subdirectories.
 You can add the *bin* directory to your PATH to be able to run the compiled programs by typing their names.
 You may or may not choose to use these directories with other programming